yljos/TeleportCommands/README.md

 ### Want to help?

-1. You can create a translation file so other people can use the mod in their native language: [translations.md](./common/src/main/resources/assets/teleport_commands/lang/translations.md)
+You can help improve this mod by reporting bugs or suggesting new features!

 #### Notes